mcpat-it/UI-Ware/README.md

 So I can provide now additionly fully functional apps:

- - GCC 6.4.0
+ - GCC 12.2.0
- - Automake
+ - Perl
- - Autoconf
+ - Python
  - Make
- - Openssl 1.1.1
+ - Binutils
  - wireguard tools
  - ftp
- - wget (with SSL support)
- - tar
  - Git
+ - Git-lfs

 and many many more.
 ## The future of UI-Ware
-TBC...
+Maybe sime developers will assist and provide packages.
+Maybe orher repos can find here new home.

 ## Support my work
 I'm a working single dad and this is only my hobby which I did in my rare free time.
 So I really appreciate if you make a small donation to let me buy some sweets for my son!